 With namespaces, you now get the following:

-For a guide on how to create, manage, and utilize these new namespaces, please refer to our updated documentation: https://docs.scalr.io/docs/private-module-registry
+For steps on how to create and manage namespaces, see our updated documentation: https://docs.scalr.io/docs/private-module-registry